Now Reading

 Gamay tends to ripen early and thrive in cooler climates with granite soils.
 Outside of France, Gamay also grows in Canada, Switzerland, and Oregon.

-The Origin of Gamay
+The Origin of Gamay Grape Variety

 What Gamay Tastes Like

-Gamay wine has a light body, is fruit-forward, and easy to drink.
+Gamay wine has a light body, is fruit-forward, and is easy to drink.
 The fruit characteristics of Gamay are often more prominent in the aromatics than on the palate.
 The wine expresses bright red fruit notes of cherry, raspberry, and strawberry, in addition to aromatic floral notes of violets and peony, with hints of spicy, woodsy soil.

 What Is Carbonic Maceration?

-The Role of Gamay in Beaujolais Nouveau
+The Role of the Gamay Grape Variety in Beaujolais Nouveau

 Food Pairing Ideas

 For Gamay in the form of Beaujolais Nouveau, try pairing it with roasted delicata squash with cranberry and cinnamon or butternut squash soup.
-The lively acidity and red fruit notes work to complement and deepen the flavors of squash dishes.
-There is a saying in wine and food, “what grows together, goes together,” which is particularly true of the growing season for squash and the drinking window of Beaujolais Nouveau wines.
+The lively acidity and red fruit notes complement and deepen the flavors of squash dishes.
+There is a saying in wine and food, “What grows together, goes together,” which is particularly true of the growing season for squash and the drinking window of Beaujolais Nouveau wines.

-© 2021 - 2022 SOMM TV | Forgotten Man Films.
+© 2021 - 2024 SOMM TV | Forgotten Man Films.
 All Rights Reserved.
 View our Privacy Policy.